Rosuvastatin

 Key points about rosuvastatin

-• Rosuvastatin is used to lower raised cholesterol.
+• Rosuvastatin is used to lower raised cholesterol and reduce your chance of heart disease and stroke.

 • Rosuvastatin is also called Crestor.